 Our Testing Experience

-This one announces itself the moment you sit: it’s built for that “exhale and disappear” feeling.
-I used it for a long Sunday movie run and it was the easiest model for stretching out without hunting for the perfect angle.
-The tradeoff showed up when I tried to do laptop work—my hips sank enough that I wanted a firmer lumbar prop to keep my lower back from rounding.
-Marcus flagged the classic “hunched hammock” risk if you let your pelvis roll back.
-Jamal Davis liked the room for longer legs and found the higher seat height made it easier to change positions without feeling trapped.
-For naps, it was the clear favorite: fewer pressure hotspots and less fidgeting.
+Sink Down tells you what it is the moment you sit: this is the exhale-and-sprawl model.
+On a long movie day, it was the easiest piece here for stretching out without fiddling for the right angle.
+The tradeoff showed up as soon as I tried to do laptop work.
+My hips sank enough that I wanted a firmer lumbar prop to keep my lower back from rounding.
+Marcus Reed called out the familiar “hammock” risk if your pelvis rolls back.
+Jamal Davis liked the extra room for longer legs and said the higher seat height made changing positions easier than expected.
+For naps, it was the clear winner.

 What we liked: